Roasted Chanterelle Mushrooms

 How to Make Roasted Chanterelle Mushrooms

-Place into the oven and roast for 10-12 minutes making sure to stir them halfway through roasting.
-Serve immediately.
-Enjoy.
+Place in the oven and roast for 10-12 minutes, stirring halfway through roasting.

 Ingredients